Due to several recent changes to Virginia’s marijuana laws, the drug is effectively decriminalized as of July 1st, 2020.

 Specifically, in July of 2019 the state approved a very limited exception for certain marijuana derivatives that lack psychoactive properties.

-For that reason, you may possess small amounts of Cannabidiol or THC-A oil in Virginia, provided you have a legal prescription for a diagnosed condition or disease, as well as the explicit approval of the Virginia Board of Pharmacy.
+For this reason, you may possess small amounts of Cannabidiol or THC-A oil in Virginia, provided you have a legal prescription for a diagnosed condition or disease, as well as the explicit approval of the Virginia Board of Pharmacy.

 If you are arrested for the possession of legal Cannabidiol or THC-A oil, get in touch with a lawyer.